ashtonkellis/28-routing-and-testing-notes-app/LAB.md

   * Submit a pull request to your repository
   * Submit a link to your pull request on canvas
   * Set up Travis CI and update your repo to utilize the [Travis CI Github app](https://github.com/marketplace/travis-ci). *Use the free instsallation.*
-  * Submit a question, observation, and how long you spent on Canvas
-  * DO NOT reuse the same exact SCSS styling as lecture code.
-Change colors, sizes, and fonts around and find your own branding. **AUTOMATIC 0's will be given for using the same SCSS as lecture code**.

-###### NoteItem
-* should display the notes content and title
-* should display a delete button
-  * `onClick` the note should be removed from the application state

 #### Test
 * Test Dashboard